 James leads our work on climate, energy and the environment.
-For 2021, his core focus will be to support the UK’s joint presidency of the UN climate negotiations by applying Wilton Park’s convening power to challenges in climate diplomacy, green finance, energy policy, adaptation, risk and resilience.
+During 2021, he focused on supporting the UK’s joint presidency of the UN climate negotiations by applying Wilton Park’s convening power to challenges in climate diplomacy, green finance, energy policy, adaptation, risk and resilience.
 Other interests include climate, security and migration; ecosystems and biodiversity; and marine policy.

 James previously spent nearly ten years advising legislators and senior policymakers on climate and energy policy as part of the secretariat of Climate Parliament, a global, cross-party parliamentary network.
 Earlier posts with the UN Development Programme and International Crisis Group, amongst other organisations, have provided experience of conflict-affected countries.
 His regional experience includes Africa, particularly the Francophone West and Maghreb, as well as Asia, including India and China.